nervetattoo/jquery-autosave/readme.md

 The default arguments passed to these callback methods are:

 * **options** _Object_
   An object of key/value pairs that may be used to configure the callback method.
-Any option that is accepted by the jQuery.ajax method is also acceptable here.
 * **data** _Object_
   An array of objects containing the data gathered from the filtered form fields.
 This data is gathered using [jQuery's .serialize()](http://api.jquery.com/serialize/).